Areas of Practice

 University of Chicago, B.A.

-Most recently, Ms. Williams had the pleasure of assisting a consumer financial services client in defeating a borrower's petition to the California Supreme Court for review of the Ferguson v.
-Avelo Mortgage, LLC, 195 Cal.App.4th 1618 (2011) opinion.
-Ferguson is a critical opinion in which the California Court of Appeal affirmed the authority of Mortgage Electronic Registration Systems, Inc.'s and its assignees' standing to initiate foreclosure proceedings.
+Ferguson v.
+Avelo Mortgage, LLC, 195 Cal.App.4th 1618 (2011) (affirming the authority of Mortgage Electronic Registration Systems, Inc.’s and its assignees’ standing to initiate foreclosure proceedings.)

 Memberships & Involvement